Mangrove Honey, A tale of the Moulis

 Bees are one of the most important pollinators spearheading the mission to ensure the longevity of wild ecosystems and nature.
 At the apiaries, honey is extracted carefully from the combs to ensure the survival of the bees and successful regeneration.

-Mangrove honey is raw, unprocessed, and encapsulates numerous nutrients beneficial for health.
+Mangrove Honey is raw, unprocessed, and encapsulates numerous nutrients beneficial for health.
 It differs from the usual honey texture as it is less viscous in comparison.

 Every bottle of Mangrove Honey is an alchemy of the bees, brought to you by the Moulis.
 It holds sweet undertones of the mangrove forests with the colour range of a brown and gold palette owing to its rawness.